pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 Save the file and if the Maven dependencies are not added automatically to the Eclipse project, right-click the name of the project and choose the option *Maven -> Update Project...*.

-Next, copy the exported file of the previous section to the `src/test/java` directory in Eclipse.
+Next, copy the exported file of the previous section to the `src/test/java` directory.
 It should compile with some warnings but without errors:

 ![Copy class to Eclipse](https://raw.githubusercontent.com/pluralsight/guides/master/images/f14a8172-79c2-4b66-b82f-af23ca36dbbe.png)